k-wall/topic-encryption/doc/getting-started.md

 $KAFKA_HOME/bin/kafka-console-consumer.sh --bootstrap-server localhost:1234 --consumer.config config/consumer.properties --topic enctest  --from-beginning
 ```

-Enter arbitry data in the producer and verify that it appears in consumer.
+Enter arbitrary data in the producer and verify that it appears in consumer.

 Inspect the topic segment files and verify they indeed are encrypted.
 ```